Mightyfirebender/Student-Database/README.md

-# WALLE-Rescue-Robot
+# Student DataBase
-A rescue robot me and 3 others worked on together that was inspired for by our university course.
+A student Database that takes in the students details and is able to calculate its tuirion and id depending on the amount of courses and grade level.